home-assistant/developers.home-assistant/docs/core/llm/index.md

 ### API

-The API object represents a collection of tools that will be made available to the LLM.
+The API object allows creating API instances.
+An API Instance represents a collection of tools that will be made available to the LLM.

 ```python
 from homeassistant.core import HomeAssistant